longhongc/ENPM662_Project1/README.md

-# ENPM662 Project 1: CAD Modelling & Simulation using Gazebo
+# CAD Modelling & Simulation using Gazebo